-Employers Workers and Labour
+Workers and Labour

-Office of the Employer Advisor Pictou County Injured Worker Assoc.
+Pictou County Injured Worker Assoc.

-Canada Post Cape Breton Injured Worker Assoc.
+Cape Breton Injured Worker Assoc.

-Irving Office of the Worker Counsellor
+Office of the Worker Counsellor

-Health Association of NS CUPE
+CUPE

-Michelin NS Nurses Union
+NS Nurses Union

 NSGEU

 Appendix C

 Current Re-employment Policies

 Below is a listing of the current re-employment policies in Chapter 5 of the WCB Policy Manual, with a brief description of the key elements of each policy.